-You’re not making SEO efforts only to appease bots, but to outperform your competitors who’re also in the hunt.
+You’re not following SEO tips only to appease bots, but to outperform your competitors who’re also in the hunt.
 And they’re the real pain points.
 Listing them up, and assessing their business— either through SWOT or Porter’s Five analysis framework will give you enough data to work on your strengths and weaknesses.
-When you cover what your competitors can’t (USP), you rank high in the hierarchy page of SERP.
+When you cover what your competitors can’t (USP), you rank high in the hierarchy of SERP.
 Better keyword research is the key to the sailing boat.

 Ecommerce SEO Checklist #3: Keywords are the cornerstones.
 Conduct exhaustive keyword research.

 You can’t serve apples when your customers are looking for oranges.
 Relevancy is the key if you want to boost your eCommerce store.
 And it comes with exhaustive keyword research.
 How do you know what your visitors are searching for?
 You want to show up for the keywords that your customers are searching for.
 And also compete with competitors who’re doing well with specific keywords or phrases.
 Here’s what you should do.

 Target all types of keywords— high volume-searched and long-tail keywords.

 Your audience can search for anything— a very competitive keyword for which many brands fight or a long-tail uncommon keyword that brings more conversion.
 Include hundreds and thousands of long-tail and head keywords in your website and prepare successful SEO campaigns around these phrases. example, eye to rank for both— ‘market research’ and ‘market research survey tools in Florida,’ to upscale your SEO efforts.
 Or for example, you wanted to do gym SEO.
 We’d suggest you to target short keywords like “best gym” and long tail queries like “best gym under 1000$ plan.”
 It depends on the kind of research you put on your work.

 Find the related keywords as well.